smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 ## Known issues

-This section describes known issues with the latest release of Microsoft Connected Cache for Enterprise and Edcuation.
+This section describes known issues with the latest release of Microsoft Connected Cache for Enterprise and Education.
 See the [Release Notes page](mcc-ent-release-notes.md) for more details on the fixes included in the latest release.

-### Cache node monitoring chart in the Azure Portal user interface displays incorrect information
+### Cache node monitoring chart in the Azure portal user interface displays incorrect information

 ### Script provisionmcconwsl.ps1 fails when executed on a Windows 11 host machine configured to use Japanese language

 In the Connected Cache installation script (provisionmcconwsl.ps1), the check processing is executed until the value of the last execution code (Last Result) of the installation task becomes 0 in the following processing.
 However, in Japanese OS, the return value is null because "Last Result" is displayed, and an exception occurs.

-As a temporary workaround, the above error does not occur by changing the language setting of the local administrator user from Japanese to English and then executing the script.
+As a temporary workaround, the above error doesn't occur by changing the language setting of the local administrator user from Japanese to English and then executing the script.

 ## Steps to obtain an Azure subscription ID